nizpew/AI-code-analysis/README.md

    -     cd ; git clone https://github.com/nizpew/AI-code-analysis.git ; python AI-code-analysis/staticcodenalysis.py

 2. **Execution**:
-   - Run the script (`code_analyzer.py`). with "python staticcodenalysis.py" or "python3 staticcodenalysis.py"
+   - Run the script with "python staticcodenalysis.py" or "python3 staticcodenalysis.py"
    - GUI will open, prompting to import a code file.
    - Clicking "Import Code File" allows selection of a file for analysis.
    - Clicking on specific lines within the displayed code triggers line-specific explanations.
 (Warning: BETA. may not work properly)

+OBS
+  feature click in the line to explain s curently broken AI are prone to errors in the judgement. it can false positive in malicious content judgement. but will surely tell where to fix potentials security flaws in any language script.

 3. **Output**:
    - TGPT outputs are displayed in the GUI, formatted to distinguish code snippets, headers, and text explanations.